 While the idea of writing books for a living is appealing, my impression is that if I stopped being a software engineering manager, my voice would quickly become an echo of how things used to be rather than how they are.
 Thanks, no.

 You have time.
 In fact, you have lots of time.
 There will be weekends where all you will find is a paragraph.
-There will be a week where all of your progress will circle around finding precisely the right title for chapter 12.
+There will be a week where all of your progress will circle around in your head finding precisely the right title for chapter 12.

 In writing a book, you’re going to find all sorts of interesting ways to mentally beat yourself up.
 You’re going to consider new tools and different writing schedules.
 You’ll discover that inspiration can be encouraged, but never created.
 You’re going to find constructive ways to procrastinate and your friends are going to stop talking to you because all you talk about is that damned book.